microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/awssecretinformationaccessfinding.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A finding that contains information on identities with privileges to modify settings of security tools
+Represents findings for identities with privileges to modify settings of security tools

 Inherits from [finding](../resources/finding.md).